How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 By the end, you might be thinking what every cat all over the USA is… that cats rule the world!

-Top 10 Most Interesting Facts
+Top 8 Most Interesting Facts

 How Many Cats Are in the USA

-Whiskers, purrs, and playful leaps: have you ever wondered just how many feline friends call the USA their home?
+Whiskers, purrs, and playful leaps: Have you ever wondered just how many feline friends call the USA their home?
 Let’s take a look!

 In 2021-2022, 5% of people in the US fostered a cat.
 This can certainly be improved upon and is important since fostering allows for one more space for a cat in a shelter.

-According to Cat Stats in 2020, 26% of US Households Own at Least One Pet Cat.
-(AVMA)
+According to the Latest Stats in 2024- 2025, 37% (49 million) of US Households Own at Least One Pet Cat.
+(APPA)

 how many cats are in the usa